 Mexicans swear by drinking mezcal on its own, from a wide-brimmed glass, to let the smoky spirit really shine.
 This is typically served with slices of melon or orange sprinkled with salt, chilli powder and dried, roasted worms.
 The fruity side dish supposedly helps to cleanse your palate between sips, helping you get to the various layers of flavour that lurk within.

 But if the thought of straight spirits is too much to bear, have no fear.
-Smoky mezcal works brilliantly with flavour-packed cranberry juice, too.
+Smoky mezcal works brilliantly with fruity cranberry juice, too.